icons8/lunacy-docs/docs/layers.md

 ### Auto Z-index

 Lunacy automatically determines the order of layers (the Z-index) on the canvas depending on their size.
-For example, if you drag a smaller layer (that’s at the bottom of the layer list) over a larger one, Lunacy places the small layer on top.
+For example, if you drag a smaller layer (that’s lower in the Layer list) over a larger one, Lunacy places the small layer on top.

 <video autoplay="" muted="" loop="" playsinline="" width="100%" poster="/public/layers_auto_z_index.png" height="auto"><source src="/public/layers_auto_z_index.mp4" type="video/mp4"></video>